top of page

 "Communicating with patients with empathy and compassion has been shown to be associated with better health outcomes, fewer doctor visits and less medication” (Buchinder & Harris, 2021)

 In most major cities there are specialist pain management clinics for more serious chronic pain.
 Some of you reading this may have already spent time at pain management clinics, hopefully successfully but this is not always the case.
-Here’s my question to you.
-Do you want to manage your pain?
-Or would you prefer to try living without pain?

 We all know pain, from breaking a bone in our arm to getting a paper cut - so small but so painful.
 There is a physical injury; the damage is evident, not only can you feel the pain in your arm, but you can see the cut from the paper, "it's bleeding" or your broken arm 'is swollen".
 This type of pain is labelled 'acute pain' by doctors and you may have found this term online.